Japan minister threatens to block Tepco bailout

 The Fukushima plant was wrecked by a quake and tsunami last March, triggering the world's worst nuclear crisis in 25 years and swamping the firm with huge clean-up, compensation and decommissioning costs, as well as a big fossil fuel bill.

-As expected, Trade Minister Yukio Edano, who also holds the energy portfolio, did approve 690 billion yen in additional support for the utility, also known as Tepco, to help compensate victims of the Fukushima crisis.
+As expected, Trade Minister Yukio Edano, who also holds the energy portfolio, did approve 690 billion yen in additional support for the utility, also known as Tepco (9501.T), to help compensate victims of the Fukushima crisis.

 "If Tepco submits a business plan seeking a capital injection without sufficient voting rights relative to the size of injection, I have absolutely no plans to approve it as long as I am in this position," a visibly annoyed Edano told Tepco President Toshio Nishizawa in front of reporters.

-But the utility, which is still politically powerful despite its damaged image and perilous financial state, is resisting the idea of the government having a bigger say.
+But the utility, which remains politically powerful despite its damaged image and perilous financial state, has been resisting the idea of the government taking an even bigger say in its management.

-"I have said in the past that I want to remain in the private sector to exercise vitality," Nishizawa told a later news conference.
-"To most effectively form facilities, it is better to remain as a private company."

 Edano also called on the utility, which serves some 45 million people, to craft a more drastic restructuring plan, sell off assets faster, minimize the burden of planned rate hikes for users and clarify the responsibility of its management.
 Nishizawa replied that he would take Edano's views into account.